 In 2019, Uber released a long-awaited safety report that revealed 107 fatalities were tied to Uber, specifically between 2017 and 2018.
 Lyft has yet to release a report.

-If you or a loved one was injured in a ridesharing accident in Los Angeles, you might qualify to receive compensation through a personal injury claim or lawsuit.
-A Los Angeles Uber and Lyft ridesharing accident attorney can help you sort the details out and begin building your case.
+If you suffered injuries in a ridesharing accident in Los Angeles, you might qualify to receive compensation.
+You can do this through a personal injury claim or lawsuit.
+A Los Angeles Uber and Lyft ridesharing accident attorney can help you build your case.